anupvanarse/AgePredictor/README.md

 ### Quantization

-Optimize the model for edge deployment by quantizing it:
+Optimize the model for edge deployment by quantizing it to qint8 natively supported by torch.quantization:

 ```bash
 python src/quantize.py